theoliverlear/UWRF-ACM-Website/README.md

-# Welcome to the UWRF Association of Computing Machinery (ACM)! 🎉💻
+# Welcome to the UWRF Association for Computing Machinery (ACM)! 🎉💻

 The University of Wisconsin - River Falls chapter of the ACM is the place to be for tech enthusiasts, budding programmers, and anyone interested in the